 For instance, if you:

 Do any of these sound familiar?
-Challenges like these are why 66% of call center businesses are looking to invest in advanced analytics, such as Voice AI, to improve the customer journey.
+Challenges like these are why 66% of call center businesses are looking to invest in advanced analytics, such as contact center AI, to improve the customer journey.

-Voice AI can solve these problems, and more.
-With Voice AI, you’re able to get insights from 100% of calls for compliance, process adherence, and to improve agent performance.
+Contact center AI can solve these problems, and more.
+With contact center AI, you’re able to get insights from 100% of calls for compliance, process adherence, and to improve agent performance.

 Curious to learn more about call surge drivers and how to protect CSAT during spikes in call volume?
 Check out our playbook to hear from contact centers that are leveraging voice insights and develop your own proactive approach to manage call surges with our step-by-step guide.